daniel-neves-dev/01_libft/README.md

-*This project has been created as part of the 42 curriculum by <dneves-d>.*
+*This project has been created as part of the 42 curriculum by dneves-d.*

 # Libft - Your very first own library